cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 ## Bit-depth/Format Problems
 [//]: #(Ex2.10)
-A common task is t
-Performing arithmetic operation changes the pixel values.
-This can potentially lead to e.g. clipped values.
+Performing arithmetic operations changes pixel values.
+This can potentially lead to clipped values.
 So where indicated care must be taken to convert images to a suitable bitdepth.

 1. Open the image hela-cells.tif.
 Duplicate the green channel.